-We first came across Ochre’s earthy creations – a unique blend of silversmithing and ceramics – last year when maker Lauren debuted with us in Melbourne.
+We first came across Ochre’s earthy creations – a unique blend of silversmithing and ceramics in 2018 when maker Lauren debuted with us in Melbourne.
 Since then we have fallen in love with her ethos and care, even adding paper to her clay so her earrings are comfortable to wear all day long.
-Read about this Interior Designer turned maker below and get ready for Finders Keepers!
+Read on to get to know this Interior Designer turned maker below and explore their Finders Keepers Online Shop for more!

 Talk us through a typical day in the life of Ochre.
 Do you work full time on your jewellery and ceramics label or are their others on your team?
 Do you have a studio or do you work from home?